PengtaoJiang/OAA-PyTorch/README.md

 python gen_gt.py
 ```
 Then you can train the [deeplab-pytorch](https://github.com/kazuto1011/deeplab-pytorch) model.
-Specifically, replace the segmentation labels with pseudo segmentation labels.
+Specifically, replace the ground-truth segmentation labels with pseudo segmentation labels.
 Then you can follow the instructions to train deeplab.
 ## Performance
 Method |mIoU | mIoU (crf)
 --- |:---:|:---: